Hokyu0429/text_analysis/docs/index.md

 Instead of doing just single words, we can also extend this approach to phrases, which are often called **n-grams**, or more generally **tokens**

-Popularized by Google's handy Ngram viewer
+Popularized by Google's handy [Ngram Viewer](https://books.google.com/ngrams)

 ![google ngram](images/google_ngram.png) <!-- .element class="large" -->